 Llangyfelach Primary School is a community primary school for boys and girls aged three to eleven years.
-There are seven classes: a Nursery providing morning and afternoon sessions and single form entry class for each year group from Reception to Year 6.
-In total, there are 236 pupils or 218 Full-Time Equivalent (FTE) pupils on roll.
-The average class size is 28.5.
+There are seven classes: a Nursery providing morning & afternoon sessions and single form entry class for each year group from Reception to Year 6.
+In total, there are 255 pupils or 228.5 Full-Time Equivalent (FTE) pupils on roll.
+The average class size is 28.3.
 There are 8 (FTE) teachers, including the head teacher.
-There are 11 qualified Teaching Assistants (TAs).
+There are 13 qualified Teaching Assistants (TAs).

 The Individual School Budget per pupil for Llangyfelach Primary School is £3,309 which compares with a maximum of £7,381 and a minimum of £2,567 for primary schools in Swansea.
-The school is ranked 48th out of the 79 primary schools in Swansea.
+The school is ranked 48th out of the 79 primary schools in Swansea, regarding budget share allocation per pupil.

 Baseline assessments indicate that children’s attainment on entry to reception is above local averages.
 Subsequent assessments indicate a significant number have high attainment.
-There are 10 (4.2%) pupils identified as having SEN. This is a lower proportion than is found in most schools in the Local Authority and across Wales.
-Currently, we have 2 (0.8%) pupils who carry a statement of Special Educational Need.
+There are 11 (4.3%) pupils identified as requiring Additional Learning Needs.
+This is a lower proportion than is found in most schools in the Local Authority and across Wales.
+Currently, we have 4 (1.6%) pupils who carry a statement of Additional Learning Needs.

 The school was inspected in January 2014 and was placed in an Estyn monitoring categorisation.
 As a result, the Governing Body and Senior Leadership Team (SLT) constructed a rigorous Post Inspection Action Plan to focus on the main recommendations for whole school improvement.
 The school was revisited in March 2015 and was removed from Estyn Monitoring as a result of making strong progress in all recommendations.
 Following this, LPS has undertaken extensive self-evaluation and received external verification of procedures.
 All activities concur that LPS is a self-developing and highly reflective organisation with strong leadership and very good capacity to improve.